mchmarny/mqtt-bridge/README.md

 ### Backends

-For each backend, you must define two arguments: `backend` with the implementation file (probably located in the backends directory) and the `config` arguments for that backend.
+For each backend, you must define two arguments: `handler` with the implementation file (probably located in the backends directory) and the `config` arguments for that backend.
 These will be anything the backend requires.

     "backends": [

     	{
-    		"backend": "./backends/console-backend.js",
+			"handler": "./backends/some-backend.js",
-    		"config": {}
+			"config": {
+				"arg": "val"
+			}
     	}

     ]